When Does Morning Sickness Start?

-If morning sickness is affecting your quality of life, “there’s no need to suffer,” she says.
-“There are a lot of safe prescription medications you can try for morning sickness, and you can speak to your physician about them.”
+If vomiting is affecting your quality of life, “there’s no need to suffer,” she says.
+“There are a lot of safe prescription medications you can try to alleviate the symptom of morning sickness, and you can speak to your physician about them.”

 - Wear wrist bands designed to apply gentle pressure.